technicalagilecoach/SudokuSolver/Notes.md

 # Notes

 ## To Do
-- verify implementation of all implemented strategies
-  - identify relevant puzzles for each strategy and improve tests
+- reduce number of test puzzle - check that there is at least one test for every strategy
+- add tests and assertions in IndicesAndPositionsTests.cs
-- clean up use of SortedSet vs List
+- clean up/refactor
-- a promising additional solver strategy is chute remote pairs
+  - XWing strategy
-- improve statistics, error checking and debug support
-  - should be helpful -> locate the problematic code as precisely as possible
-  - detect when puzzle can not be solved -> none of the strategies helps
-  - detect errors -> puzzle got into an inconsistent state
-  - statistics can be activated on demand (impact on solver performance)
-  - detailed diagnostics can be activated on demand (impact on solver performance)
-  - clean up code for printing solutions in DebugOutput -> currently not used
+  - SolverWrapper
+  - helper functions in SinglePuzzleTests.cs
+  - improve -1 index calculations for accessing candidates
 - make project ready to publish
     - find a name for the project
     - decide on a license before publishing on GitHub